How Much Do You Need in Retirement Saving? A Calculation

 My other saving goals

 As I think it through further, I question myself, is my retirement saving rate taking the money away from my other saving goals.
-I talked about prioritizing saving goals before and as per my goal priority list, I completed 1st, the emergency fund.
-On-target for 2nd, retirement saving.
+I talked about prioritizing saving goals before and as per my goal priority list, I completed 1st goal – the emergency fund and on-target for 2nd, retirement saving.
 We don’t have any debt either, except a 0% car loan, which I don’t consider a debt as we are not paying any interest on the outstanding balance.

 That leaves us with saving for home, raising a kid and provide for his/her college education.
 I don’t think we are doing bad in terms of saving.
 We save almost 50% of my salary.